 Both the Maui and Frankley Road pipelines supply petrochemical plants, and the sulphur compounds in odorant can contaminate catalysts where gas is used as a feedstock (rather than as a fuel).
 These plants prefer to receive unodorised gas, and have their own plant safety regimes.

-A ’black powder’ dust can form in a pipeline as a result of a chemical reaction between the iron in the steel and the hydrogen sulphide in the gas, forming iron sulphide.
+A ‘black powder’ dust can form in a pipeline as a result of a chemical reaction between the iron in the steel and the hydrogen sulphide in the gas, forming iron sulphide.

-‘’

-‘’
+Commerce Commission 1 October 2012 decision NZCC 23 for distribution and NZCC 24 for transmission.

+In AS 2885, the organisation responsible for the design, construction, testing, inspection, operation and maintenance of a pipeline is known as the ‘Licensee’.
+Generally, this is the organisation named in a pipeline licence issued by a regulatory authority.
+The equivalent term in the NZ context, and the one used in this document, is Transmission System Owner/Operator (TSO).

+HSE Pipeline Regulations s2(c)(iv) excludes pipelines operating at 2000 kPa or less.

-Gas Act s46A defines a ‘‘gas supply system’’ as ‘‘…distribution systems, gas installations, fittings, and gas appliances that form part of a system for conveying gas to consumers.’’
+Gas Act s46A defines a ‘gas supply system’ as ‘…distribution systems, gas installations, fittings, and gas appliances that form part of a system for conveying gas to consumers.’

-The SM regulations offer alternative provision depending on whether a distribution system is covered by an audited safety management system (Regulations 30-40) or not (Regulations 24-28).
+The SM regulations offer alternative provisions depending on whether a distribution system is covered by an audited safety management system (Regulations 30-40) or not (Regulations 24-28).
 However owners of all open access distribution systems are covered by audited safety management systems, so only Regulations 30-40 are considered here.

 SM Regulation 30(5)